sacheendra/appbase-apidoc/README.md

 `listenDepth` allows listening and retrieving data of the links along with the actual object.
 If a depth is provided, the method also listens for changes in the links and fires the event when a link's data is changed.

-In the background, listening with `listenDepth` happens through listening to `value` with `listenDepth 0` on the linked objects.
+In the background, listening with `listenDepth` happens through listening to `value` on the linked objects.
 It's a costly operation in terms of bandwidth if there are a huge number of links.

 #### Returns
 The same `Appbase` reference, to allow chaining of methods